 - Participate in a training program that consists of one afternoon in April and one full-day in late August.
 The dates for the April and August training sessions are TBA.

 - Actively participate in the classroom during their assigned First-Year Experience class time.
 This will consist of one 75-minute class per week.

 - Meet outside of the classroom with their faculty partner as needed.
 Frequency of these meetings will be determined by the instructor and TA; however, it is recommended to meet once per week.
 TAs will help their faculty partner prepare classroom activities and course materials.

 - Attend trainings and monthly curriculum meetings (all held during Activities Period) throughout the fall semester.
 Information on when and where these meetings will be held will be distributed at the August training.

-- Read all class materials in preparation for class planning meetings, and review students’ written work that is submitted.
+- Read all class materials in preparation for class planning meetings.
+Review students’ submitted assignments.

 - Serve as a role model for new students entering Suffolk University.